NullVoxPopuli/website/content/2025-01-16-design-systems-written-in-ember.md

     ```

     Helios is a design system by [Hashicorp](https://www.hashicorp.com/), so it is well funded and maintained, as well as made with influence from accessibility experts.
-    However, my main critique is that it does not use the `gjs` or `gts` file format, making this design system "Pre-Polaris".

 ## Needs Work